DaveMielke/NBP/b2g/doc/Calculator/Overview/control.rst

 ~~~~~~~~~~~~~~~~

 Repeatedly pressing this button cycles through all of the decimal notations.
-Its label is a three-character abbreviation for the currently selected notation.
-A long press presents a dialog from which the desired notation can be selected.
+A long press presents a list from which the desired notation can be selected.
+The button's label is a three-letter abbreviation for the current selection.
+The current selection is persistent.

 The following notations are available: